slashlos/Rules/README.md

 	@"a" : @{@"target":myRec, @"getter":@"a"}
 	@"a" : @"myRec.a"

 If an arg's 'value' is dictionary, it will be searched for a 'target' and 'getter' value.
 Otherwise, the value is presumed to be a scalar.
+To facilitate the observation of rule values two methods are provided:

+    - (NSDictionary *)addRulesObserver:(NSObject *)observer;

+        this method returns an observing dictionary of observed rules argument values

+    - (BOOL)unobserveRules;

+        this method unobserved rules found in an observation dictionary.

+Each observing dictionary key value - "getter" must have defined its

+    target   - target object observed
+    observer - observing target object

 For rule batch processing, from an array or check book, or the processing of rules or a single rule the NSMutableDicionary -evaluate method returns whether the rule(s) proof to be true.